lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

     :build-node: The node to run build on.
     :jenkins-ssh-credential: Credential to use for SSH.
 (Generally should be configured in defaults.yaml)
-    :mvn-settings: The name of settings file containing credentials for the project.

 :Optional parameters: